FridayOrtiz/Friday811.github.io/_posts/2023-05-05-STOP-INTERACTING.md

 deal.
 Most scripts are simple enough that we can actually determine that they'll halt.
 If you slap a `-s -- -y` to the end of the [rust installer command](https://rustup.rs/), you can manually trace it doing its thing, then stopping.
-If you don't, you can see it starts waiting for user input (forever, if you ignore it).
-So if we can easily determine that this `curl | sh` will halt, and is non-interactive, why did I claim that it was at the start of this post?
+If you don't start it with `-y`, you can see it starts waiting for user input (forever, if you ignore it).
+So if we can easily determine that this `curl | sh` will halt, and is non-interactive, why did I claim that it was interactive at the start of this post?

 > at the start of the process